 There were enough support staff to support the dentists during patient treatment.
-There was a ratio of one trainee dental nurse to each qualified nurse to ensure that each trainee was adequately supported during their work.
+All of the dental nurses supporting the dentists were qualified dental nurses.
 The practice manager told us that the practice ethos was that all staff should receive appropriate training and development.
 The practice used a variety of ways to ensure staff development including internal company training through the academy programme and staff meetings as well as attendance at external courses and conferences.
 The company provided a rolling programme of professional development.
 This included training in cardio pulmonary resuscitation (CPR), infection control, child protection and adult safeguarding and other specific dental topics.
-This was evidenced through observing the audit training matrix spread sheet maintained by the practice manager and the individual training plan in each staff members personnel
+This was evidenced through observing the audit training matrix spread sheet maintained by the practice manager and the individual training plan the staff member personnel file we viewed.
+It was noted that staff receive an induction programme before they join the company.